hengfengli/Spelling-Correction/README.md

 and then, you can input words to get the answers.

-3.Pooling is a program to test and compute the precision, recall, average precision.
+## Pooling is a program to test and compute the
+precision, recall, average precision.

 e.g.